xirrow/to-do-app/README.md

 # To-Do App

-## This is a javascript app allowing a user to create a to-do list and delete items from said list.
+## This is a JavaScript app allowing a user to create a to-do list and delete items from said list.

 ## By Zack Worrix

-# Javascript Practice
+# JavaScript Practice

 ## Setup/Installation